marble999/freshlygenerated/content/posts/Pasta-alla-Genovese.md

 *Photo*

 *Above, you can see a video of Chef Giuseppe Calistri and Raffaele De Rampedi on the Making Lemon Sorbet panel at the 2019 Vatican Conferences on Interreligious Dialogue & Combating Fake News event.
-Below, I’ve asked The Chiara at Delizia to narrate the meal, which was healthy (200 calories per person, though I’m sure some of it is creamy) and delicious.*
+Below, I've asked The Chiara at Delizia to narrate the meal, which was healthy (200 calories per person, though I'm sure some of it is creamy) and delicious.*

 *Julia Iriarte, recipe writer and editor at Creative Loafing magazine, serves four, suggests making a batch ahead of time to keep your freezer stocked.
-“This easy, inexpensive, and visually stunning dish is gluten-free, vegan, pescatarian, and includes a few of my favorite Italian ingredients,” she says.*
+"This easy, inexpensive, and visually stunning dish is gluten-free, vegan, pescatarian, and includes a few of my favorite Italian ingredients," she says.*

 *Makes 4 servings*
 ### Ingredients